This chapter covers a short walkthrough which can be used as a check list to install and get grommunio started.

 Create or request TLS certificates for secure, encrypted operation of the main services.

-Create the corresponding DNS records with a sane configuration (A, MX, TXT and CNAME records).
+Create the corresponding DNS records (A, MX, TXT and CNAME records).

 Configure the grommunio appliance by running grommunio-setup.